hitesh22b/guru/README.md

 ## Description
-A simple CRUD application using Serverless framework.
+A simple CRUD application of gurus using Serverless framework.
 In order to bring structure to the codebase i have used it along with Nestjs framework  https://nestjs.com/
 ## Installation

 ```bash